The online ISSN of the International Journal of Networked and Distributed Computing is 2211-7946.

 The print ISSN of the International Journal of Networked and Distributed Computing is 2211-7938.

 The International Journal of Networked and Distributed Computing is a quarterly journal which publishes 4 issues per year in January, April, July & October.

-The International Journal of Networked and Distributed Computing is currently indexed in the Directory of Open Access Journals (DOAJ), Ulrich's Periodicals Directory (Ulrichsweb), Google Scholar, the China National Knowledge Infrastructure (CNKI), Wanfang Data, Clarivate's Emerging Sources Citation Index (ESCI; one of the Web of Science core collections) and Scopus.
+The International Journal of Networked and Distributed Computing is currently indexed in the Directory of Open Access Journals (DOAJ), Ulrich's Periodicals Directory (Ulrichsweb), Google Scholar, the China National Knowledge Infrastructure (CNKI), Wanfang Data, Clarivate's Emerging Sources Citation Index (ESCI; one of the Web of Science core collections), dblp computer science bibliography and Scopus.

 The International Journal of Networked and Distributed Computing is an open access journal, meaning that all articles are immediately and permanently free to read, download, copy & distribute under the terms of the applicable end-user license (refer to the Copyright & End-User License section on this page for further details).
-To publish an open access article in this journal, Authors are requested to pay an Article Publication Charge (APC) of EUR 350 per accepted paper.
+To publish an open access article in this journal, Authors are requested to pay an Article Publication Charge (APC) of EUR 850 per accepted paper.
 For details on eligibility for APC waivers or discounts, please refer to our APC Waivers and Discounts policy.
 Submission of articles is free of charge.